 How to Use This Project?

 First you have to clone it with git, and then run npm install and bower install in the cloned folder for all the dependencies to install themselves:

 git clone https://github.com/Hitman666/carcassonne-scoring-board.git

 cd carcassonne-scoring-board npm install bower install

 and you should see the application open up in your browser.

-- while writing the application you can have grunt server “turned on” and every change you make to your files it automatically reloads the page (also its running sass to css translation so you’re covered there also)
+- While writing the application, you can have grunt server “turned on” and every change you make to your files, it automatically reloads the page (also it's running sass to css translation so you’re covered there as well).

-- since I only scratched Angulars surface, I can say I liked the data binding, the ng-repeat directive and basically the general speed-up in dev process because of this.
-Anyways, you can take a look at this post for more info on why Angular rocks
+- Since I only scratched Angulars surface, I can say I liked the data binding, the ng-repeat directive and basically the general speed-up in dev process because of this.
+Anyways, you can take a look at this post for more information on why Angular rocks